 Read more about the general skills employers want.

-While the engineering sector is crucial not only to our economy, but also to our everyday lives, it isn't without its share of challenges - and not just in terms of skills shortages.
+While the engineering sector is crucial to our economy and everyday lives, it isn't without its share of challenges - and not just skills shortages.

 Decarbonisation across the UK economy will rely on new, innovative engineering solutions conceived and realised by a diverse workforce.
 While much of the workforce tasked with delivering this transformation is already in employment, many are now coming through the education system.

-Jobs are increasingly becoming available in solar, wind power, the electricity grid and electric vehicles, but engineers are also working on innovations in how we travel, how we power our lives, sustainable food production and planet-friendly fashion.
+Jobs are increasingly becoming available in solar, wind power, the electricity grid and electric vehicles, but engineers are also working on innovations in how we travel and power our lives, sustainable food production and planet-friendly fashion.

-When it comes to diversity in engineering, there's plenty of room for improvement.
-To inspire young people into the profession, the sector needs to improve the quality, targeting, inclusivity and reach of activities designed to attract talent to the industry.
+There's plenty of room for improvement regarding diversity and inclusion in the sector.
+To inspire young people into the profession, the industry must improve the quality, targeting, inclusivity, and reach of activities designed to attract talent.

 This is a commitment to a number of common goals covering how organisations fund, design, deliver and learn from engineering-inspiration activities.
 It's a growing community focused on increasing the diversity and number of young people entering engineering careers.

-Sharing insights on what works well in terms of designing and targeting engineering outreach, committing to developing high quality activities and giving young people a reliable platform to access them, will help raise awareness of engineering careers.
+Sharing insights on what works well in designing and targeting engineering outreach, committing to developing high-quality activities and giving young people a reliable platform to access them will help raise awareness of engineering careers.

 Find out more